charlesportwoodii/libsodium-uwp/README.md

     ```

 ## Documentation
-See the [docs](docs/) folder for complete documentation on how to use this library.
+See the [docs](docs/) folder, or the [Gitbook page](https://charlesportwoodii.gitbooks.io/libsodium-uwp/content/) for complete documentation on how to use this library.

 ## Notes